fdonnet/dapper-sql-generator/README.md

 In netcore, see some implementations bellow if you have a service layer, and an api layer (controller):

-- Inject your DbContext (you can choose the name you want in the generator) in the service constructor.
+- Inject your DbContext in the service constructor (tips: you can choose the name you want in the generator for your DbContext class) .

 *You can see we have injected the IConfiguration too...*